Last Updated on September 6, 2023 by Tim Wells

 The entire process should only take a few minutes.
 After that, you can access your Shield TV’s internal storage right from your PC.

-However, there are some snags that you can hit along the way, so it’s important to follow along and not skip steps.
+However, there are some snags that you can hit along the way, so it’s critical to follow along and not skip steps.

 I’ve broken this tutorial down into two sections.

-In the first section, we’re going to be configuring your NVIDIA Shield to transfer files over your local network.
-Then we’re going to jump over to your Windows PC and connect to your Shield TV.
+In the first section, we will configure your NVIDIA Shield to transfer files over your local network.
+Then we will jump over to your Windows PC and connect to your Shield TV.

 Part 1: Configuring Your NVIDIA Shield TV